Cap-Exempt H-1B Visa Explained

 Remember, times can vary.

-Can I Transfer from a Cap-Exempt to a Cap-Subject H-1B Visa?
+Can a Cap-Exempt Employee Transfer to a Cap-Subject Employer?

-Can I Apply for a Cap-Exempt H-1B Visa if I Have Already Been Counted Against the Cap?
+Can I Hire a Candidate Who Was Already Counted Against the Cap?